Alan Partridge: Welcome to the Places of My Life

 Alan Partridge: Welcome to the Places of My Life is one of two one-off Alan Partridge specials commissioned by Sky Atlantic and produced by Baby Cow Productions.
-It aired on 25 June 2012 and received a BAFTA for Steve Coogan's performance.
+It was broadcast on 25 June 2012 and received a BAFTA for Steve Coogan's performance.

 Premise

-Alan Partridge (Steve Coogan) takes his viewers on a tour of his beloved home county of Norfolk.
+Alan Partridge (Coogan) takes his viewers on a tour of his beloved home county of Norfolk.
 He visits various local landmarks, as well as some of his favourite places and also shows parts of his day-to-day life.

 Partridge begins his program by noting that Norfolk has also been known as "East Anglia, the plump peninsula, home of The Broads — although that sounds like a refuge for fallen prostitutes — Albion's hindquarters, or quite simply, the Wales of the East."

 Although the episode starts off as a local travelogue, events gradually take a darker turn as Partridge's personal life begins to intrude, as it is hinted that he is facing a potential diagnosis of a terminal illness.
 This prompts a period of reflection and soul-searching on Partridge's part.